Angular cheilitis: Prognosis

 Most cases of angular cheilitis respond quickly when antifungal treatment is used.
 In more long standing cases, the severity of the condition often follows a relapsing and remitting course over time.
 The condition can be difficult to treat and can be prolonged.

 Epidemiology

 AC is a relatively common condition, accounting for between 0.7 – 3.8% of oral mucosal lesions in adults and between 0.2 – 15.1% in children, though overall it occurs most commonly in adults in the third to sixth decades of life.
 It occurs worldwide, and both males and females are affected.
 Angular cheilitis is the most common presentation of fungal and bacterial infections of the lips.

 Etymology

-The term "angular cheilitis" is from Ancient Greek, χείλος meaning lip and -itis meaning inflammation.
+The term angular cheilitis comes from the Ancient Greek χείλος, meaning 'lip', and -itis, referring to inflammation.